Nkovaturient/Nkovaturient/README.md

 ## QOTD 📑🌇

-> "Learn the rules like a Pro so that you can break 'em like an Artist."
+> "Learn the rules like a Pro so you can break 'em like an Artist."

  </br>